Spring

 architecture or in charity and generosity?'
 We will notice, list and explain similarities and differences between Christian and Muslim sacred buildings; discuss Muslim and Christian ideas about the importance of being generous and charitable; compare Christian and Muslim ideas about art (e.g. contrasting views on presenting or not presenting God or people in art).
 Finally, we will discuss and and weigh up which has greater impact – art or charity?

-As Engineers (in DT) we will be designing a game that incorporates an electrical system.
-We will apply our understanding of computing to program, monitor and control our products using BBC Micro-Bit.
+As Engineers (in DT) we will be creating a model car that incorporates an electrical system.
+We will apply our understanding of computing to program, monitor and control our products using a BBC Micro-Bit.
+We will also examine how a cam can be added to our designs.

 Here are some websites that you might find useful: